celinelatulipe/ThinkLikeComputer/_sources/Sequences/ConcatenationandRepetition.rst

     fruit1 = ["apple","orange","banana","cherry"]
-    veggies1 = ("carrot", "potato", "bean", "pea", "spinach", "broccoli") many_fruit = fruit1 * 3
+    veggies1 = ("carrot", "potato", "bean", "pea", "spinach", "broccoli") many_fruits = fruit1 * 3
-    print("Many fruits: ", many_fruit)
+    print("Many fruits: ", many_fruist)
     print(fruit1) # doesn't change original list!
-    many_veg = veggies1 * 4
+    many_veggies = veggies1 * 4
-    print("Many veggies:", many_veg)
+    print("Many veggies:", many_veggies)
     print(veggies1) # doesn't change original tuple!

-As with concatenation, these operations do not have any effect on the input lists/tuples, they create new lists.
+As with concatenation, these operations do not have any effect on the original lists/tuples, they create new lists.
 You can reassign the new list back to the same variable name though:

 .. activecode:: ac9_6_5